cjaewon/servekit/README.md

 ⚡️ Micro HTTP server for serving static files.

 ## Motivation
-Imagine that you have frontend static files, backend server, nignix in Docker Container. the problem arises from this point appear, how to serve static files in another container?
+Imagine that you have frontend static files, backend server, nignix in Docker Container.
+The problem occurs at this point, how to serve static files in another container?
 Install 1 more nignix in frontend container is overkill. this is why Servekit is made.

 ## Quick Start
 #### Start with local